djalbat/the-occam-user-manual/understanding-grammars.md

 ...
 ```

-These are a bit more convoluted but note the presence of the `metastatement` rule which we augmented earlier.
+These are a bit more convoluted but note the presence of the `metastatement` rule which again would have been augmented earlier.

 ## Ambiguity